Resolving Kernel Panics

 If you have followed all of the troubleshooting steps above and none of the steps have either uncovered a cause or resolved the kernel panics, the following are your remaining options:

-1. Reinstall Mac OS X using the Archive and Install process.
+1. If you are running Mac OS X 10.5 or earlier, use the Archive and Install process.
 See our "General advice on performing an Archive and Install" FAQ.

 1. Backup your personal data using your comprehensive backup and recovery solution.

-2. Erase your Mac OS X startup disk using the options to "Zero Out Data" or "Zero All Data" depending on the version of Mac OS X you are using.
-See the following AppleCare Knowledge Base documents:
+2. Start up from your Mac OS X Install disc and erase the Mac OS X startup disk using Disk Utility.
+Use the Security Options to "Zero Out Data" or "Zero All Data" depending on the version of Mac OS X you are using.
+See our "Resolving Disk, Permission, and Cache Corruption" FAQ for instructions on running Disk Utility from your Mac OS X install disc.

 3. Reinstall Mac OS X using the Erase and Install option.

-4. Reinstall your third-party applications, omitting the following types of third-party applications:
+4. Reinstall your third-party applications, omitting the following:

 5. Restore the data you backed-up in step (a).